Created before Nov 2016

 Share this page:

-ASN Bank, founded in 1960, is an independently operating bank that is part of the Volksbank N.V.
+ASN Bank, founded in 1960, is a Dutch sustainable bank, operating independently and is part of the Volksbank N.V.
 ASN Bank aims to be a leader in sustainable banking in the Netherlands.
 In its investment and lending decisions, the bank pays strong attention to issues around child labour, climate, human rights and genetic technology.